 Termite vs ant

-Beside that, they are of transparent creamy color and always hide from light unless you disturb them.
-Soldier termites are reddish or brown and have powerful teeth to kill their enemies.
+In addition, they are a pale, transparent color and tend to hide from light unless they are disturbed.
+Soldier termites are brown or reddish and possess strong teeth for fighting off their adversaries.

 The best way to identify these monsters is to inspect your attic or basement for holes in the wood.
 Termites dig rough tunnels in the wood to build nests and transfer roots.
 This leads to serious damage if you don’t prevent the infestation in time.